Head of Brand Marketing Events (Brand Marketing Team) | Remote job

 Who we are looking for

-- 10+ years of experience in strategy and tactics for brand events, both hands-on and as a team lead.
+10+ years of experience in strategy and tactics for brand campaigns, both hands-on and as a team lead.

-- We’re looking for a strong brand leader who would scale our presence to new audiences.
-And create a unique experience for them with a set of brand events.

-- Experience managing brand events with annual budgets over $10M/year (excluding the paid media spend).
+Experience managing brand campaigns with annual budgets over $10M/year (excluding the paid media spend).

-- Demonstrated success in overseeing or creating rich and relevant brand event experiences.
+Demonstrated success in overseeing or creating rich and relevant brand campaign experiences.

-- A leader who can inspire and direct a broader team that doesn’t report to you.
+A leader who can inspire and direct a wider team that doesn’t report to you.

 Your attitude

-- Proactivity.
-You call out what’s not working and offer solutions to ensure the best path forward.
+Proactivity.
+You call out what’s not working, and you offer solutions to ensure the best path forward.

-- Curiosity.
+Curiosity.
 You’re interested in trying new things.
 You ask, “What if?”
-You’re always learning, constantly questioning.
+You’re always learning, always questioning.

-- Respect.
+Respect.
 You treat everyone with respect and expect it in return.
-You believe everyone is doing their best and share feedback politely and productively.
+You believe everyone is doing their best and share feedback in a polite and productive way.

 They say there are no perfect candidates, but that might well be you, if